rsksmart/rif-relay/docs/integration_guide.md

 # Integration guide

-Enveloping allows the user to pay fees with token.
-To achieve this, Enveloping exposes functions that dApps and wallets can consume in order to enable the option to pay the transaction adopting directly Enveloping.
+Enveloping allows the user to pay fees with a token.
+For this purpose, Enveloping exposes methods that dApps and wallets can consume to provide Enveloping as a service.

+## Relay Client & Relay Server

+The Relay Server is the off-chain component in charge of receiving transactions and sending them to the on-chain component, a Relay Manager.
+This owns Relay Workers accounts with funds, then to relay a transaction, Worker signs it and sends it to the Relay Hub paying for the gas consumed.

+A user can opt to communicate with a Relay Server through a Relay Client.
+Since the Relay Client knows addresses of different Relay Managers, it sends to the more active one.
+Then, the Client sends to the server via HTTP request sending the transaction to be sponsored.
+## Using the Relay Server directly

+The simplest option to use Enveloping in your wallet or dApp is calling the Relay Server directly.
+The instructions for running a Relayer are [here](docs/launching_enveloping.md).
+The communication with the Relay Server is through HTTP requests.

+The order for relaying or deploying a transaction through the Relay Server is
+1. Create a relay or deploy request.
+2. Sign the structure using the EIP712 signature.
+3. Create the metadata with the signature.
+4. With the relay or deploy request and the metadata, creating an HTTP request.
+5. Call the HTTP Server `/relay` method using an HTTP POST request.
 ## Using the Relay Provider

-An option is to adopt Enveloping is through the Relay Provider.
-It wraps web3, so all the transaction and calls are made through the Relay Provider.
-HABLAR DE RELAY CLIENT Y RELAY SERVER.
+An option is to use Enveloping through the Relay Provider.
+The latter wraps web3, then all the transactions and calls are made through the Relay Provider.
+To achieve that, the Relay Provider, if not provided, instance its Relay Client.

 ```typescript
     this.config = await resolveConfigurationGSN(web3.currentProvider, {